Storm Preparedness Guide

 - Fill up reusable water bottle (Do not count on being able to access water from your refrigerator either on the door or from a water pitcher like a Brita)

-- Charge your cell phone
+- Charge your cell phone and prepare your back up cell charger

 - Top up your car’s gas tank